-Monitoring after construction will be the responsibility of the applicant (landowner) and aims at detecting changes that will inform intervention or remedial actions that might be needed to inform environmental performance.
+Monitoring aims to detecting changes that will inform intervention or remedial actions that might be needed to inform environmental performance.
 Monitoring will be done by physically walking the property, inspecting the dam itself as well as the wetland habitat up and down stream of the dam.